-Fig 8 Phylogeny of MRSA isolates recovered from blood culture specimens during 2022.
-Coloured labels on tree represent different hospitals identified using their EARS-Net code.
-The phylogenetic tree was annotated with the distribution of selected resistance genes and where the gene was found to be present when there was >90% coverage of the gene at >30x depth of sequencing reads along with the spa type and MLST.
+Fig 8 Phylogeny of MRSA isolates recovered from blood culture specimens during 2023.
+Coloured labels on tree represent different hospitals identified using their EARS-Net code which is listed in the code column.
+The phylogenetic tree was annotated with the distribution of selected resistance genes and where the gene was found to be present when there was >90% coverage of the gene at >30x depth of sequencing reads along with the spa type, SCCmec type and the MLST.

-Fig 9: Minimum spanning tree (MSTs) based on core-genome multi-locus sequencing typing (cgMLST) analysis of all MRSA isolates recovered from blood stream infections during 2022.
-In each MST, MRSA isolates assigned to the same sequence type (ST) are indicated by separate colours.
+Fig 9: Minimum spanning tree (MSTs) based on core-genome multi-locus sequencing typing (cgMLST) analysis of all MRSA isolates recovered from blood stream infections during 2023.
+MRSA isolates assigned to the same sequence type (ST) are assigned the same colour.
 Closely related clusters of isolates (≤24 cgMLST allelic differences) are outlined with grey shadowing.
 The numbers on each branch indicate the numbers of cgMLST allelic differences detected between neighbouring isolates.
 All clusters of closely related isolates were identified among those isolates assigned to CC22 and CC5.